-Dr. Aaron Strickland and Dr. Brittany Curnutt offer dental implants at White River Dental in Columbus, IN, because they provide the most stable and durable restoration for patients missing one or more teeth.
+Dr. Aaron Strickland offers dental implants at White River Dental in Columbus, IN, because he provides the most stable and durable restoration for patients missing one or more teeth.
 In addition to providing a strong anchor for a number of restorations, the implants also help to prevent bone atrophy and additional oral health issues.
 Implant-supported restorations are typically permanent, making them superior to their removable counterparts, such as dentures.
 With a permanent restoration, you never have to worry that it will slip out of place, and you can enjoy everyday activities like eating and speaking with comfort and confidence.

 Implant-supported restorations are permanent, making them the most functional and practical restorations available.